flecoqui/ASTool/README.md

           ENTRYPOINT ["dotnet", "ASTool.dll"]

-The [DockerFile](https://raw.githubusercontent.com/flecoqui/ASTool/master/cs/ASTool/Dockerfile) on line.
+The DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/cs/ASTool/Dockerfile) on line.
 The image built from this DockerFile contains only the ASTool binary.
 It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder outputvideo and uncomment the lines containing outputvideo in the DockeFile.

 Moreover, as the entrypoint is :